Stock Number: 31712

 Stock Number: 65497

-East African species with up-arching long glossy succulent leaves with bold white markings; salmon-red showy blossoms.
+East African species with up-arching long glossy succulent leaves with bold white freckles; salmon-red showy blossoms.
 This clone rapidly selfheads into a glossy succulent clump to make a handsome potplant.

 Stock Number: 56951